rajeshreeld/BradyCodeChallenge/src/BradyGeneratorProcessor/README.md

 Input Folder: Path to the folder containing the XML input files.
 This is configured in the app.config file.
 Output Folder: Path to the folder where result files will be saved.
 This is also configurable in the app.config file.

+**TO-DO**

+Implement an authentication mechanism.
+Add more test cases

 **License**